Key Takeaways:

 Each country has its own set of copyright laws and regulations, which can differ in terms of the duration of protection, exceptions for fair use, licensing requirements, and enforcement mechanisms.

-This creates a complex legal landscape where a work may be protected in one jurisdiction but not in another, or where the limitations and exceptions to copyright may vary significantly.
+This creates a complex legal sphere where a work may be protected in one jurisdiction but not in another, or where the limitations and exceptions to copyright may vary significantly.

 As a result, copyright holders face difficulties in protecting their works on a global scale.